Damping and Vibrations Experiment: Payload

 DAVE contains three aluminum beams which will be used to study the effects of microgravity on vibration damping.
 Each beam contains a mass on the tip which is attached to an accelerometer, used to identify the resonance peaks of each beam.
 One beam acts as an undamped control system, while the other two beams contain two types of tungsten particle dampers.
 Each beam is driven by a high-voltage piezoelectric element over a range of frequencies.
 The data from the vibration payload can be used to potentially develop systems to dampen out harmful vibrations on future spacecraft.
 Payload data is downlinked from the spacecraft and processed on the ground.

-Amateur Radio Beacon
+Amateur radio beacon

 DAVE transmits a radio beacon on the amateur 70-centimeter band to allow ham radio operators to track and monitor the satellite.
 The beacon has been received and decoded by amateur radio operators internationally.
 The spacecraft transmits a periodic radio packet on 437.150 MHz, which contains sensor telemetry recorded just prior to the transmitter turning on.
 The beacon contains information from various sensors including temperature sensors, a magnetoresistive magnetometer, and voltage sensors on various electronics.